sswaroop-dev/healthcare-cost-analysis/data/README_data.md

 3. Consider scaling numerical features
 4. Validate and clean outliers if necessary

-## Citation
-If you use this dataset, please cite:
-[Citation information to be added]

 ## Additional Notes
 - The dataset contains sensitive health information and should be handled according to relevant privacy regulations
 - All monetary values (cost) are in USD